By: Andrea May, Fiona Quigley, and Dawn Mahoney

 2. Establish Point of Connection

-As part of getting to know your SME(s) and project team, learn about their interests, and who they are away from work.
+Working with SMEs is easier the better you know them.
+As part of getting to know them and the rest of your project team, learn about their interests, and who they are away from work.
 Topics like favorite foods, sports teams, hobbies, or kids when you see pictures - all help with this.

 3. Clarify Expectations